 - Preheat oven to 375 degrees F. Line 2 15x10x1-inch baking pans with parchment paper or silicone baking mats.
 Set 2 oven racks at the center-most positions.

-- Lay the salami slices out in a single layer in the baking pans.
-Bake until they are evenly browned and rigid, about 15 minutes.
+Lay the salami slices out in a single layer in the baking pans.
+Bake until they are evenly browned and rigid, about 9-15 minutes.
+Depending upon thickness of salami.
 Transfer to paper towels to drain and cool.
 The salami will crisp further as it cools.

 - Arrange the salami chips in a bowl or on a plate, with the dip alongside.